Roll-In Shower: Complete Guide to Safe, Wheelchair-Accessible Bathing

 Roll-in shower drainage discussion between contractor and senior homeowner in modern bathroom

-When it comes to making a home truly accessible, few upgrades have as much or as immediate an impact as a roll-in shower.
-For many with mobility challenges, installing a wheelchair accessible shower has been transformative.
+When it comes to making a home truly accessible, few upgrades have as much immediate impact on minimizing fall risk as a zero-threshold shower.
+A roll-in shower is one of the most effective ways to improve bathroom safety for seniors, especially for those with mobility challenges.

-This is not only an upgrade but a key feature for comfort, independence, and overall bathroom safety for seniors.
-Also referred to as a curbless shower, it’s no-step entry offers easy access for manual wheelchair users, and those requiring walking aids.
+For many people, installing a wheelchair-accessible shower can be truly transformative.
+Also referred to as a curbless shower, its no-step entry offers easy access for manual wheelchair users, and those requiring walking aids.

 What Is a Roll-In Shower?